Last updated November 22, 2025

 Through TMSE, I helped turn interest into opportunity.
 As an officer, I worked with companies to bring resume reviews, lab tours, and technical talks to campus, connecting tens of students interested in materials science with mentors, internships, and project ideas.

 I intend to pursue a Ph.D. in Materials Science and Engineering with a focus on process–structure–property relationships in advanced manufacturing.
-I am especially interested in (i) additive manufacturing across length scales (SLA/DLP, DIW, SLS, two-photon, micro-/nano-printing) for ceramics, polymers, and metal/ceramic nanocomposites; (ii) semiconductor devices and MEMS/NEMS, including epitaxial growth and microfabrication; and (iii) photonic metamaterials and metasurfaces for IR/visible applications.
+I am especially interested in (i) additive manufacturing across length scales (SLA/DLP, DIW, SLS, PBF, SLM, DED, two-photon, micro-/nano-printing) for ceramics, polymers, metals, and metal/ceramic nanocomposites; (ii) semiconductor devices and MEMS/NEMS, including epitaxial growth and microfabrication; and (iii) photonic metamaterials and metasurfaces for IR/visible applications.
 I am equally motivated by alloy design (including metallic glasses, high entropy alloys) and structural composites where interfacial engineering governs performance.

 I am enthusiastic about exploring new research directions and am prepared to learn whatever techniques are necessary to contribute effectively.